-- Be active Avoid being a passive student, waiting to be told what to do and when to do it.
-Make it happen! - Ask for support when you need it.
-If you do not understand something, ask a friend or your teacher to explain things until you do understand. - Believe in yourself from the beginning.
+Be active Avoid being a passive student, waiting to be told what to do and when to do it.
+Make it happen!
+Ask for support when you need it.
+If you do not understand something, ask a friend

+Believe in yourself from the beginning.
 See yourself as a capable learner.